 The MTB problem aims to find a broadcast scheme with the minimum number of transmissions while guaranteeing full delivery.
-Under the reliable-link model, the MTB problem is equivalent to find a maximum leaf spanning tree (MLST), in which internal nodes need to broadcast the message once but leaf nodes do not.
+Under the reliable-link model, the MTB problem is equivalent to find an MLST, in which internal nodes need to broadcast the message once but leaf nodes do not.
 So what is left to do is the formulation of the MLST problem into a MILP problem.